luisoala/non-iid-ssdl/README.md

 [**Paper**](https://arxiv.org/abs/2104.10223) | [**Poster**](https://github.com/luisoala/luisoala.github.io/blob/master/assets/pdf/posters/Poster_ICLR_2021_v2%20(1).pdf)

 ## A short introduction
-A common heuristic in semi-supervised deep learning (SSDL) is to select unlabelled data based on a notion of semantic similarity to the labelled data.
-For example, labelled images of numbers should be paired with unlabelled images of numbers instead of, say, unlabelled images of cars.
-We refer to this practice as semantic data set matching.
-In this work, we demonstrate the limits of semantic data set matching.
-We show that it can sometimes even degrade the performance for a state of the art SSDL algorithm.
-We present and make available a comprehensive simulation sandbox, called non-IID-SSDL, for stress testing an SSDL algorithm under different degrees of distribution mismatch between the labelled and unlabelled data sets.
-In addition, we demonstrate that simple density based dissimilarity measures in the feature space of a generic classifier offer a promising and more reliable quantitative matching criterion to select unlabelled data before SSDL training.
+Semi-supervised deep learning (SSDL) is a popular strategy to leverage unlabelled data for machine learning when labelled data is not readily available.
+In real-world scenarios, different unlabelled data sources are usually available, with varying degrees of distribution mismatch regarding the labelled datasets.
+It begs the question which unlabelled dataset to choose for good SSDL outcomes.
+Oftentimes, semantic heuristics are used to match unlabelled data with labelled data.
+However, a quantitative and systematic approach to this selection problem would be preferable.
+In this work, we first test the SSDL MixMatch algorithm under various distribution mismatch configurations to study the impact on SSDL accuracy.
+Then, we propose a quantitative unlabelled dataset selection heuristic based on dataset dissimilarity measures.
+These are designed to systematically assess how distribution mismatch between the labelled and unlabelled datasets affects MixMatch performance.
+We refer to our proposed method as deep dataset dissimilarity measures (DeDiMs), designed to compare labelled and unlabelled datasets.
+They use the feature space of a generic Wide-ResNet, can be applied prior to learning, are quick to evaluate and model agnostic.
+The strong correlation in our tests between MixMatch accuracy and the proposed DeDiMs suggests that this approach can be a good fit for quantitatively ranking different unlabelled datasets prior to SSDL training.

 ![Poster](https://github.com/luisoala/luisoala.github.io/blob/master/assets/img/repos/noniidssdl/Poster_ICLR_2021_v2%20(1).png)
 ## Data access